Courses offered in the past four years.

 In this course we will examine the development of numerous housing types in America (with references to Europe).
 The prevalence of the single-family home today and its importance as the symbol of the "American dream" was never a forgone conclusion.
 In fact, the American home has been the focus of and battleground for: cooperative movements, feminism, municipal socialism, benevolent capitalism, as well as government interventions on a national scale.
 Therefore, the class will examine texts and visual material that introduce the numerous debates related to the form the American home should take.

 In this course we will examine the art and lives of four masters of American modernism: Ansel Adams, Georgia O'Keeffe, Man Ray, and Joseph Cornell.
 While Adams and O'Keeffe projected nationalist and environmental themes in their work, Man Ray and Cornell offered a European-based Surrealist approach.
 Through examining these artists and the interconnections between them, we will consider photography, painting, sculpture, and film in the context of American modernist art.
-Questions to be considered include: what makes art modern?
+We will consider the following questions: What makes art modern?
 What is the role of national identity?
 How do artists work in a variety of media?
 What makes these artists important?
-3 hrs. lect.

 HARC 0350 - Case Studies in Visual Cult.: